tosochalan/WordWebs/README.md

 # Word Frequency Analysis Tool

-A tool for processing texts into word webs - simple, undirected, unweighted graphs which connect words (and interpunction) based on co-occurrence.
+A tool for processing texts into word webs - simple, undirected, unweighted graphs which connect words (and punctuation) based on co-occurrence.
 Useful in network analysis.

 ## Structure